backdrop-contrib/resave_nodes/README.txt

 resaving of nodes can be handled automatically through Drupal's cron functionality or it can be managed with a Unix-style cron configuration.
-The nodes that are resaved can be either the ones that have been created or changed since the last time the module ran (via one of the two cron options) ran or it can be all nodes regardless of created/change date.
+The nodes that are resaved can be either the ones that have been created or changed since the last time the module ran (via one of the two cron options) or it can be all nodes regardless of created/change date.
 It can also be restricted to nodes of selected content types.

 Why do this?
 Consider the issue discussed here: